Lately, there has been a growing interest in the non-surgical treatment of pectus carinatum, such as bracing, because of surgical difficulties.

 - The brace is required to be worn for the first eight weeks.

-- The brace is removed for 1-2 hours each day after eight weeks.
+- After eight weeks, the brace is removed for 1-2 hours each day.

 - After 12 weeks, the brace is gradually removed.

 - By 24 weeks, the brace is only worn for 12 hours every day.